blu2ns/SGR-steam-game-randomizer/README.md

   * Shows a random game from your steam library - reroll as many times as you want
   * Run the game directly from the randomizer instead of opening your steam library and finding the game
   * Exclude games from being shown to you
-  * Shows a bunch of information from a game, sections can be turned off if you don't want them to be shown
+  * Shows a bunch of information from a game, and many can be turned off if you don't want them to be shown
   * includes multiple filters to exclude games based on if they are over a certain playtime or if you have played them in the last 2 weeks

 ## Why use this over something like the steamDB game randomizer?